mckuhei/ShowSpawnTime/README.md

 ****
 ## Updates Logs

+### Update 2.0.8 2024/4/19
+· Fixed a bug that you get blocked to join practice server.
+· Fixed a bug that the countdown is too close to powerup's original nametag.

 ### Update 2.0.7 2024/4/13
 · Fixed a bug that patcher was forced to be as a requirement of sst 2.0.6